LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Experimental Results

-\paragraph{Dataset and Evaluation}
+\paragraph{Dataset and evaluation}

 Our method is evaluated using the Big-Bench Hard (BBH) benchmark, a well-established standard that consists of multiple-choice questions from a variety of domains.
-We employ 27 tasks from this benchmark, following the challenging stipulations for language models outlined by previous researchers.
-Throughout all tasks, we employ Exact Match (EM) as our evaluation metric.
+The benchmark consists of $27$ different tasks, which are regarded to be challenging for language models.
+For all tasks, we employ the exact match (EM) as our evaluation metric.